Run Your Dealership, Not Your Technology

 Personal Support Keeps Dealerships Moving

 Product features played an important role in Todd Wenzel’s search for new technologies, but the company also wanted to find partners that offered personalized service, training, and support.
 “Internally, we’re really trying to identify training resources we can provide to folks that will help them do their jobs in more effective manners,” said Ver Planck.
 Accessible partners increase efficiency by helping companies to quickly react when something goes wrong, decreasing the disruption associated with downtime.
-But, great partners go beyond these kind of reactive measures to proactively help their customers get better through training and performance management.
+But, great partners go beyond these kinds of reactive measures to help their customers get better through training and performance management.
 When employees are given the knowledge and the tools they need to get better, dealerships become more efficient and more profitable.

 Technology has the potential to make dealership employees more efficient and more productive.
 But, research shows that outdated and inefficient technologies are having the opposite effect in many dealerships.
 When employees have to figure out software or manage technologies, they lose time that could be spent on more productive activities.
 Dealerships are finding that a common set of features—including streamlined workflows, real-time data, and personal support—are helping them to counter this trend and become more efficient and more profitable.